codemaster05330/timoanttila/content/blog/php-upgrade.md

 ### Constructor property promotion

-Constructor property promotion allows for more concise definition and initialization of object properties in a class.
+Constructor property promotion allows for a more concise definition and initialization of object properties in a class.
 With constructor property promotion, you can define a class and its properties in a single statement.
 For example:

 ```php
 class Person {